 The required text for this course is from (Wharton's very own) Richard Shell, Bargaining for Advantage: Negotiation Strategies for Reasonable People (2000/2006).
-I've used, assigned and recommended this book for years.
 It's an engaging read and I encourage you to read ahead as much as you like.
 At the very least, for this week you should read and be ready to discuss the following chapters (pp. 26-88):